travis-ci/docs-travis-ci-com/user/build-stages.md

 Travis CI does not set or overwrite any of your scripts, and most languages have a [default test script](https://docs.travis-ci.com/user/languages/ruby/#Default-Test-Script) defined.
-So in many use cases you might want to overwrite the `script` by specifying the keyword `skip` or `ignore`.
+So in many use cases you might want to overwrite the `script` step by specifying the keyword `skip` or `ignore`, in other cases you might want to overwrite other steps, such as the `install` step that runs by default on several languages.

 ## Examples